kgateway-dev/kgateway/docs/content/operations/production_deployment/_index.md

 You can also scale up the ExtAuth service.
 Typically, one to two instances are sufficient.

-If you have multiple replicas of the ExtAuth server, you may want to pin the JWT signing key that is used in the OIDC policy.
-For that, you need to fix a value in your Helm values, as shown below:
+If you have multiple instances of the ExtAuth server, you might want to use the same JWT signing key in the OIDC policy for each instance.
+To reuse the JWT signing key, you must update your Helm configuration file with the following global extension.

 ```yaml
 global: